Warning Signs You’re Not Standing Up for Yourself — And How To Start

 sad woman head in hands on couch

-If people frequently ignore or disrespect your boundaries, it’s a clear sign that you’re being walked over.
+If people frequently ignore or disrespect your boundaries, it’s a clear sign that you’re being walked over, according to Psych Central.
 Reinforce your boundaries and make it clear that they must be respected.
 Boundaries are not just important for your well-being, but they also lay the groundwork for mutual respect in any relationship.